ARTICLES

 Common Pests Found in Kumquat Trees

 Kumquats are susceptible to root rot diseases in poorly drained soil and areas prone to flooding.
-You can prevent this by selecting a planting site with sharp drainage and not overwatering.
+You can prevent this by selecting a planting site with good drainage and not overwatering.
+For a natural pest deterrent, companion plant aromatic species like citronella nearby.

 Are you up to trying kumquat fruit?
 Get your hands on track and grow one of these beauties at home!